MCP Tools Reference

 - Request received and validated

-- Cloud instance created
+- Container instance created on cloud provider

-- noBGP agent installed automatically
+- noBGP agent installed and configured automatically

-- Agent configured with network key
+- Agent registers with your network

 Typical duration: 1-2 minutes